-In terms of delivery by output in 2019 (Figure 2.2), 66 per cent, or \$6.9 million, was disbursed for Output 2 (mainstreaming and investments); this was primarily for local climate change adaptation investments and climate change adaptation mainstreaming into local public plans.
-Fourteen per cent, or \$1.4 million, was disbursed for Output 1 (awareness and capacities), as capacitybuilding support and technical and operational assistance to national and local governments and communities.
-Output 3 (financing mechanism) received 12 per cent, or \$1.2 million, generally for activities supporting the deployment, institutionalization and consolidation of the PBCRG system in countries, including undertaking annual performance assessments.
-Finally, 8 per cent, or \$823,757, was disbursed to Output 4 (outreach, learning and quality assurance).
+Delivery of the LoCAL global portfolio by output is shown in Figure 2.2.
+The largest share, 64 per cent, or \$8.5 million, was disbursed for Output 2 (mainstreaming and investments); this was primarily for local climate change adaptation investments and climate change adaptation mainstreaming into local public plans.
+Thirteen per cent, or \$1.7 million, was disbursed for Output 1 (awareness and capacities), as capacity-building support and technical and operational assistance to national and local governments and communities.
+Output 3 (financing mechanism) received 15 per cent, or \$2.0 million, generally for activities supporting the deployment, institutionalization and consolidation of the PBCRG system in countries, including undertaking annual performance assessments.
+Finally, 8 per cent, or \$1.0 million, was disbursed to Output 4 (outreach, learning and quality assurance).